-One of the fastest growing social networks, Pinterest is a wizard at driving blog and website traffic.
+Pinterest is a wizard at driving blog and website traffic.
 Content you post there can have a shelf life of months or even years, (compared to some other networks *coughTwittercough* where you’ll be lucky if you get engagement for a few hours after you post) AND Pinterest is the best at driving direct sales conversions.
 That’s right.
-Pinners who run across your products on Pinterest are more likely to purchase said products pronto than any other social network.
+Pinners who run across your products on Pinterest are more likely to purchase products pronto than any other social network.
 Now say that five times fast.

 Is Pinterest right for your business?

-A common social media marketing dictate is: know your audience.
-It’s one that we, at PicMonkey, use heartily and often.
-So, you may very well take a look at your business and think, “I don’t sell wedding dresses, cookies, or home decor—is Pinterest really a good fit for me?”
+You may take a look at your business and think, “I don’t sell wedding dresses, cookies, or home decor — is Pinterest really a good fit for me?”
 The answer is a resounding… “Could be!”
 With anything else, it really does depend on the audience that you’re marketing toward.
-And while Pinterest definitely is a mecca for brides and foodies, they are definitely not the only people taking advantage of the site.
+And while Pinterest is for sure a mecca for brides and foodies, they are definitely not the only people taking advantage of the site.

 Ask yourself this: